I love the foamy, scented flowers of elder but on balance, I probably love them more when they’re made into a fragrant summer drink.

 1/2 Campden tablet (optional)

 Give the elderflowers a good shake before stripping from the stems – earwigs seem to have an affinity for them.
-Zest the lemons and squeeze the juice.
+Zest three of the lemons and squeeze the juice.
 Put both into your biggest bowl and add the flowers.

 Bring the water to the boil in a large saucepan, turn off the heat, add the sugar and stir until dissolved.
 Leave to cool for 10 minutes.